ngolebiewski/next-art-portfolio/README.md

  39. Added a daily-drawing counter to the projects page.
  40. Added a "loading..." state in Tech Projects and also set the contents to get cached server side.
      1. ADD `NEXT_PUBLIC_SITE_URL` to the `.env` file.
+ 41. Adding Phosphor Icons, because I loved their departure mono font.
+Right now just using the PDF icon, but hope to use MORE.
+     1.  `pnpm add @phosphor-icons/react`

 ## ------Next.js Template boilerplate below------------------